Skip to content

 index="security-events"

-Route events to cloud destinations like Amazon SQS and Google Cloud Pub/Sub.
+Route events to cloud destinations like SQS and Cloud Pub/Sub.

 Send to SQS: